Sung-Huan/ANNOgesic/docs/source/subcommands.rst

 There are some filters which can improve the prediction.
 The user can assign the information to remove false positive.
 If the information is not assigned to be a filter, it still can input to the module.
 Then, the information will be shown in the output files, but this information is not considered as a filter.
-For example, if terminator association is not assigned to be a filter, the user still can specify the path of terminator gff files.
+For an example, if terminator association is not assigned to be a filter, the user still can specify the path of terminator gff files.
 The associated terminators will be shown in output gff files and tables, but the sRNA candidates which are not associated with terminators will still be included.
 Following is the filter names with the required files and tools.